therohitdas/twitter-bot/README.md

     - BOT_BLOCKED_TERMS: List of terms to filter the tweets.
 Default: none
     - BOT_BLOCKED_USERS: List of users to block from tweets.
 Default: none
     - BOT_ALLOW_PROFANITY: Allow bot to post tweets with profanity.
 Default: false
+    - BOT_HASHTAG_LIMIT: Limit the number of hastags that is allowed in the tweet.
+Default: 5
+    - BOT_DEBUG_MODE: Enable debug mode.
+Default: false
     - BOT_MODE: Mode of the bot. accepted values - like, retweet, follow, unfollow.
 Default: all
     - BOT_RECURRING_TWEET: Recurring tweet to tweet.
 Default: none
     - BOT_RECURRING_TWEET_INTERVAL: CRON syntax for recurring tweet interval.
 Default: none